 He is author or co-author of over 80 refereed papers, several invited and review papers, two books chapters in the fields of electronic devices and lithography, participated in a number of panels (IEDM, SSDM, …).
 He served as member of national and international reviews and advisory committees.

 Dr. Yamakawa is an AI researcher interested in brain science.
 His specialty includes brain-inspired Artificial General Intelligence (AGI), concept formation, neurocomputing, and opinion aggregation technology.
 He is a former Chief Editor of the Japanese Society for Artificial Intelligence (JSAI ) and co-organizer of AEGAP workshop of IJCAI 2018.
 Dr. Yamakawa received an MS in physics and Ph.D. in engineering from the University of Tokyo in 1989 and 1992 respectively and joined Fujitsu Laboratories Ltd. in 1992.
-He founded Dwango AI Laboratory in 2014 and was the director until this March.
-Also, he co-founded the Whole Brain Architecture Initiative (WBAI) in 2015 and currently holds the position of chairman.
+He founded The Whole Brain Architecture Initiative, Japan and currently holds the position of chairman.
 Dr. Yamakawa is a visiting professor of the University of Electro-Communications and co-author of the Japanese books “Religion and life” and “The Constitutional Theory of the AI Era”.

 Dr. Alpha Tom Kodamullil works as researcher at the department of bioinformatics at Fraunhofer SCAI.
 Alpha has many years of experience in bioinformatics, especially in the field of big data analysis and knowledge mining in neurodegenerative diseases.
 Apart from working as a scientist at Fraunhofer SCAI, Alpha also co-founded a "knowledge modelling" company in India called Causality Biomodels.
 Alpha is also involved in many research projects and collaborations with European and US partners, and has many publications in high ranking peer-reviewed journals.